 Alderman Ron Pinchok

-In addition to being on the BMA, Ron is currently on the Tourism Committee, the Comprehensive Land Use Plan (CLUP) Steering Committee (to study our future growth plans so we can be pro-active to future growth rather than be reactive) and on the Sign Steering Committee (to review our sign ordinances and make sure they conform to current legal changes).
+In addition to being on the BMA, Ron is currently on the Tourism Committee,the Visual Resources Review Board (VRRB reviews signing and landscape plans and ordinances that relate to community beautification), the Comprehensive Land Use Plan (CLUP) Steering Committee (to study our future growth plans so we can be pro-active to future growth rather than be reactive) and on the Sign Steering Committee (to review our sign ordinances and make sure they conform to current legal changes).

 Ron has been a resident of Farragut for over 30 years.
 He and his wife, Debbie, have three married sons who attended Farragut schools and graduated from the University of Tennessee.
 He is very proud of his family, which now includes six grandchildren.
 Two grandchildren live in Farragut and attend Farragut schools.
 Ron loves spending time outdoors and his hobbies include tennis, golf and hiking.